daneb/blog/_sermons/romans-eight.md

 - For many years of my Christian walk, I was confused about Job.
 Why did God slay Job?
 Why did he sent so much calamity and disaster?
 - If we recall, it was Satan who did the destroying and it was Satan's choice to do so.
 - God could have stopped Him yes, but is not the Book such a reflection of trials and what true disaster looks like.
-- Does not bring a change of perspective to sometimes our own lives.
+- Does it not bring a change of perspective to sometimes our own lives.
 - Does it not reminder us that often times the challenges we face are spiritual battles between satan and God and not just about us.
 - Is Job perhaps not one of the great books of scripture that forms part of our scripture, and has spurned a religion now 2000+ years later?
 - That one incident, happened to one man and his family, but how much more powerful has it spoken into the lives of missionaries, pastors, saints